-Glenlola Collegiate is a recipient of the Investors in People Standard.
+Glenlola Collegiate is a recipient of the Investors in People Standard and the IIP Health & Wellbeing Award.
 For many years IIP has been seen as an important tool for school improvement.
 Using the IIP standards at Glenlola Collegiate has helped provide a more structured approach to staff development in conjunction with specific School targets, allowed us to be more effective in identifying and meeting staff training needs and helped us to recognise the value and contribution each member of staff makes to the success of the School.